-What does FinOps achieve?
+What Does FinOps Achieve?

 One of the key outcomes of successful FinOps is the ability to comprehensively answer the question of why a cloud bill has increased.
-Cloud bills are highly variable and can easily change without warning, and, for SaaS companies, a higher bill doesn’t always align with higher revenues.
+Cloud bills are highly variable and can easily change without warning, and for SaaS companies, a higher bill doesn’t always align with higher revenues.
 If resources aren’t managed properly, bills can quickly spiral out of control resulting in a significantly higher total cost of ownership (TCO).

 The cloud is a dynamic environment, which is precisely what gives companies the agility to scale.
 SaaS companies can allocate or deallocate resources according to demand, allowing them to provide a consistent level of service to their customers.
-However, managing costs in such an environment is also inherently challenging, simply because there are so many moving parts with resource usage varying constantly.
+However, managing costs in such an environment is also inherently challenging simply because there are so many moving parts with resource usage varying constantly.

 There are many scenarios that add to cost control challenges.
 For example, many cloud transactions are unnecessarily convoluted, meaning that a single transaction may go through multiple third-party systems, bumping up the cost per transaction considerably.
 Overallocation is a common issue in which smaller clients might have more storage or computing space dedicated to them than they will ever use.

 Alternatively, the product itself may not perform as predicted.
-For example, a particular feature of a cloud app might not be popular enough for it to be profitable – instead becoming a drain on resources with a negative ROI.
+For example, a particular feature of a cloud app might not be popular enough for it to be profitable – instead, becoming a drain on resources with a negative ROI.

 Cloud economics is all about gaining visibility into how much you’re paying for each business unit, whether it’s a specific app, feature, transaction, or team.
 Having clear visibility into your KPIs, rather than just your TCO, ultimately gives you the insights you need to align DevOps with finance (hence FinOps) and continuously optimize cloud cost efficiency.

-The simplest approach to measuring your cloud’s Unit of Economics is to compare how much it costs to run a particular application against the total revenue that application provides.
-For example, your cloud spend might represent 10% of your total revenue.
+The simplest approach to measuring your cloud’s Unit of Economics is to compare how much it costs to run a particular application against the total revenue that the application provides.
+For example, your cloud spending might represent 10% of your total revenue.
 However, this is by far the least comprehensive approach since it doesn’t provide DevOps with any concrete insights they can use to optimize their operations.

 Consider financial transactions as an analogy.
-Although party A may be passing currency to party B, you may have to also consider commissions and currency exchange rates.
+Although party A may be passing currency to party B, you may also have to consider commissions and currency exchange rates.
 Similarly, for cloud transactions, it also becomes necessary to factor in the costs of API calls, computing power, and storage requirements.
 For example, in certain multi-cloud environments, one transaction may incur hefty egress fees for moving data from one vendor to another.
 Also, the more steps involved in a revenue-producing activity, the more expensive it’s likely to be.